 Understanding the difference between sheet formats and drawing templates confuses many new users.
 I know it took me a while to get straight.
 Sheet formats (slddrt files) and drawing templates (.drwdot files) are two completely different file types.
 Sheet formats control sheet size, sheet orientation (landscape or portrait), and title block notes.
 These title block notes are typically driven by custom properties, either from the model, the Drawing at File > Properties, or a mixture of the two.
 You can edit a sheet format by clicking on a blank part of the sheet, the sheet tab, or the sheet name in the tree, and choosing "Edit sheet format" from the drop-down.
+(By the way, any existing drawing views, and any notes that don't belong to the sheet format, will disappear when you go into "Edit sheet format" mode.
+Don't worry.
+They'll come back.)

 Make your edits, right-click again, and choose "Edit sheet" to exit the sheet format editing function and return to normal operation.
 You can save your sheet format by going to File and selecting "Save sheet format" from the drop-down.